MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 the kernel panics.
 Init could be any executable, like [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).

-In an example system where bash is init, the user will be dropped into the command-line at the destination that the initramfs specified in `switch_root`.
+In an example system where bash is init, the user will be dropped into the command-line, in a bash shell, at the destination that the initramfs specified in `switch_root`.
 From a common user's perspective this is barely a functional system, it has no internet, it will likely not have connections to a lot of peripheral devices, and there is no login management.